soeren802/Brownian-cluster-dynamics/README.md

 # Brownian-cluster-dynamics (BCD)
 Simulation of Brownian dynamics based on cluster dynamics.
-This inplementation is usable for one dimensional systems of hard rods with and without adhesive contact interaction.
+This implementation is usable for one dimensional systems of hard rods with and without adhesive contact interaction.
 For a detailed description see https://doi.org/10.48550/arXiv.2208.11657.

 # Citation
 If you use our code for your own research, we ask you to cite the following paper: